EMIR - Reporting obligations

 To which OTC derivatives do the reporting obligations apply?

-In principle, counterparties and CCPs should report the contract details a trade repository registered by ESMA.
+Counterparties and CCPs must report the information to a trade repository registered with ESMA.

 Discover related articles